The Difference Between Shares and Cryptocurrencies

 Net Asset Value per Share

 Net Asset Value or NAV is essentially the accounting value of a firm, calculated by adding up its assets and then subtracting liabilities and intangible assets such as goodwill or brand value.
 Effectively, it is what shareholders would own if the company was wound up and its creditors repaid.
-If a company’s share price is less than its Net Asset Value per Share, it could be an interesting acquisition as you are effectively getting the assets for less than their accounting value.
+If a company’s share price is less than its Net Asset Value per Share, which is something that happened with the Amazon stock back in 2014, it could be an interesting acquisition as you are effectively getting the assets for less than their accounting value.

 Discounted Cash Flow